The foundations of spectral computations via the Solvability Complexity Index hierarchy: Computational Examples

-Following the physicists' convention, if the spectrum is discrete and bounded below, we list the energy levels as $E_0\leq E_1\leq E_2\leq...$.
-Note that other methods such as finite section (of the corresponding matrices $A$ constructed using Hermite functions) will converge in this case, but do not provide the sharp $\Sigma_1$ classification.
-We found that the grid resolution of the search routine and the search accuracy for the smallest singular values, not the matrix size, were the main deciding factors in the error bound.
-Clearly, once we know roughly where the eigenvalues are, we can speed up computations using the fact that the algorithm is local.
-Furthermore, the search routine's computational time only grows \textit{logarithmically} in its precision.
-Hence we set the grid spacing and the spacing of the search routine to be $10^5n$.
-Table \ref{test_run} shows the results; all values were computed rapidly using a local search grid.
-Note that we quickly gain convergence and that the error bounds become the precision of the search routine in \texttt{DistSpec} (namely, $10^5 n$).
-In this simple example, the output happens to agree precisely with the eigenvalues since they lie on the search grid.
+Following the physicists' convention, if the spectrum is discrete and bounded below, we list the energy levels as $E_0\leq E_1\leq...$.
+The algorithm $\Gamma_n(A)$ for the spectrum is described by the routine \texttt{CompSpecUB}, shown as pseudocode in Appendix \ref{append_pseudo}.
+This relies on the approximation of $\left\|R(z,A)\right\|^{-1}$ in Theorem \ref{unif_conv_gamma} given by the routine \texttt{DistSpec}.
+Other methods such as finite section (of the matrices constructed using Hermite functions) will converge in this case since the spectrum is discrete.
+However, they do not provide the sharp $\Sigma_1$ classification.
+We found that the grid resolution of the search routine and the search accuracy for the smallest singular values, not the matrix size, were the main deciding factors in the final error bound.
+Once we know roughly where the eigenvalues are, we can speed up computations using the fact that the algorithm is local.
+Furthermore, the computational time of the search routine only grows \textit{logarithmically} in its precision.
+Hence we set the grid spacing and the spacing of the search routine to $(10^5n)^{-1}$.